Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

 The rest is optional.

 ## Maximum flexibility
-The situation is this: our client is foreign, asks to develop a service that will go for data in DynamoDB and transfer it to Firestore, so that the client application displays them in real-time, and from Firestore denormalize and put it back into DynamoDB.
-And since the load is very large and you need speed indefinite scaling, you need to use the serverless architecture on aws lambda.
+Situation: our client asks to develop a service that will go for data in DynamoDB and transfer it to Firestore, so that the client application displays them in real-time ,  and from Firestore denormalize and put it back into DynamoDB.
+And since the load is very large and you need speed indefinite scaling, you need to use the serverless architecture  on AWS Lambda.

-And I'm afraid that not one MVC Framework is suited for such multi-stacking.
+And I'm afraid that no MVC Framework is suited for such task.

 Ok, write without MVC.
 But how then to structure the logic?
 Beat layers, make data requests and then process them?

-**DDD Light helps you easily work with projects that require more flexibility.**
+**DDD Light helps you easily work with projects that require maximum flexibility.**

 And these principles apply to any language and field of development: from frontend to backend, from CRM development to cryptocurrencies and IoT.

 Therefore, recognizing them once - you become a cyberwarrior, capable of writing cool software anytime, anywhere.

 # When DDDL is NOT worth using